cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 There is no function to test whether an elliptic curve point is a valid internal representation of a group element.
-The decoding function always returns a valid internal representation or an error, and allowed operations on valid internal representations return valid internal representations.
+The decoding function always returns a valid internal representation or an error, and operations exposed by the group per (#interface) return valid internal representations when applied to valid internal representations.
 In this way, an implementation can maintain the invariant that an internal representation is always valid, so that checking is never necessary, and invalid states are unrepresentable.